MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 <details>
 <summary><strong> Combining </strong></summary>

-* When you combine your 12 sheets into 1 data frame
+* When you combine your 12 sheets into one data frame
 * If you make a custom data frame for detailed specifics
 * The list is endless!
-Think of the near 30 queues we made in SQL.
-All of those can be done in R plus more!
+Think of the nearly 30 queues we made in SQL.
+All of those can be done in R, plus more!

 </details>